m039/SharpCpp/README.md

 _It is just a raw idea, highly experimental and future of the project is unknown.
 [Read more..](https://github.com/m039/SharpCpp/blob/develop/DevJournal.md)_

 # Usage
-* You can use Mac app to test functionality, there is no app for other platform for now.
+* You can use the app to test functionality.
+(Mac only)
 * [Uncrustify](https://github.com/uncrustify/uncrustify) is needed for the library to operate.

 ## Inspiration is taken from